IGLADI/AmICompatible/README.md

     python main.py
     ```

+## Limitation

+AIC will install dependencies which might not come with the system.
+If your code uses these dependencies, it might work on AIC but not on a clean system.
+For example, Java will be installed by AIC but not present on a clean system.

 ## How to Add Providers

 To add support for additional cloud providers or on-premises infrastructure, follow these steps: